- 450-500g lamb (mutton)cut into pieces use the bones as well as it adds to the overall flavor and great to eat them with you hands.

 - 3 Teaspoons curry powder (you may add more if you want hot curry).

 - 3 -4 Med sized potato's(very good for high blood pressure) peeled and quartered.)

 - 1 teaspoon fennel seeds.

 - 250mg chopped tin tomato or 2 med sized fresh tomato chopped.

 - Salt and pepper to taste.

-- 2 Med red chillies slit down the middle, deveined and pips removed.(remember to wash your hands after you done the chillies)
+- 2 Med red chilies slit down the middle, deveined and pips removed.(remember to wash your hands after you done the chilies)

 - Chopped Dhania (otherwise known as coriander).